Loop Quantization and Symmetry: Configuration Spaces: Applications to Loop Quantum Gravity

 \subsubsection{Loop Quantum Gravity}

 Let $P$ be a principal fibre bundle over some at least two-dimensional manifold $M$ with connected compact structure Lie group $\LG$.
 We may assume that $P$ is trivial \cite{paper10}.
 Moreover, let $\A$ be the set of all smooth connections in $P$.
 We denote the parallel transport \footnote{Using some {\em global}\/ trivialization and this way ignoring possible topological obstructions, we will identify parallel transports with homomorphisms from the groupoid of all paths (modulo some reasonable equivalence relation) to the structure group $\LG$.
 The trivialization subtleties will be irrelevant for our purposes \cite{paper10}.} w.r.t.\ $A$ along a (sufficiently smooth) path $\gamma$ in $M$ by $h_A(\gamma)$ or $h_\gamma(A)$.
-The algebra $\Cyl \teilmenge \linf(\A)$ of cylindrical functions is now generated by all matrix functions $(T_{\darst,\gamma})^i_j := (\darst \circ h_\gamma)^i_j$.
-Here, $\gamma$ runs over the paths in $M$, $\darst$ runs over all (equivalence classes of) irreducible representations of $\LG$, and $m$ and $n$ over all the corresponding matrix indices.
-Note that the constant function is in $\Cyl$ as given by the trivial path.
-The well-known spin network functions \cite{e9} are just the finite products of $(T_{\darst,\gamma})^i_j$ for which the underlying paths form a graph.
-Finally, the spectrum of $\quer\Cyl =: \alg_2$ is denoted by $\Ab$.
+We will now consider the set $\blg_2 \teilmenge \linf(\A)$ of all parallel transport matrix functions $(h_\gamma)^i_j$.
+Here, $\gamma$ runs over the set $\Pf$ of paths in $M$, and $i$ and $j$ over all the matrix indices in some fixed faithful representation of $\LG$.
+Note that the constant function is in $\blg_2$ as given by the trivial path.
+Finally, the spectrum of $\alg_2 := C^\ast(\blg_2)$ is denoted by $\Ab$.

 The main technical parameter we will adjust, is the choice of the set $\Pf$ of paths under consideration.
 So far, at least the following assumptions have been used:

 Note that, in \cite{d100}, the authors did not embed their graphs into a manifold.
 Moreover, both for $G_{\Gamma}$ and $G_{\Gamma,\mathrm{PL}}$, the graph might be infinite.